 The latter, the hardware bit, is neurology.
 If there are genuine investigations into neurology, then the insurers will typically cover this.
 Exclusions both on the policy and pre-existing conditions excepted.

-The problem for the insurers is that the distinction between mental health and non-neurotypical is nuanced and often is challenging to separate.
+The problem for the insurers is that the distinction between mental health and neurodiversity is nuanced and often is challenging to separate.
 There often are other mental health issues as well.
 So they take the stance of excluding the whole lot.

 Which is not helpful.

 But!
 There are some insurance providers out there that do provide support for those needing to access Psychiatrists and Psychologists.
 Some are very limited, and some are generally useful.

 Let's unpack this for a typical ADHD diagnosis, the more simple of the ones I see with clients and the community.
 BTW ADD isn't a thing any more; it's been rolled into ADHD as one diagnosis and one 'condition' in the DSM IV.

 When we look at the process of diagnosis and management for ADHD, this is what is often found:

 Diagnosis and management of ADHD: